AdaCore/spark2014/docs/lrm/source/packages.rst

 Refined_Global Aspects
 ~~~~~~~~~~~~~~~~~~~~~~

-A subprogram declared in the visible part of a package may have a Refined_Global
+A subprogram declared in the specification of a package may
-aspect applied to its body or body stub.
-A Refined_Global aspect of a subprogram
+have a Refined_Global aspect applied to its body or body stub.
+A
-defines a *refinement* of the Global Aspect of the subprogram; that is, the
+Refined_Global aspect of a subprogram defines a *refinement* of the
+Global Aspect of the subprogram; that is, the Refined_Global aspect
-Refined_Global aspect repeats the Global aspect of the subprogram except that
+repeats the Global aspect of the subprogram except that references to
-references to state abstractions whose refinements are visible at the point
+state abstractions whose refinements are visible at the point of the
-of the subprogram_body are replaced with references to [some or all of the]
+subprogram_body are replaced with references to [some or all of the]
 constituents of those abstractions.

 The Refined_Global aspect is introduced by an ``aspect_specification`` where